Iximiel/PlumedFlagship_parallelism/Readme.md

 - `MPICoordination.cpp` is an example on how MPI can be used in Plumed

 (The original `Coordination` uses both openMP and MPI)

+Plumed helps the developer with some tools for parallelism